What is the average life insurance payout?

 How long does it take to receive a life insurance payout?
 Most Haven Life term life insurance policies pay out within 24 hours of receiving and confirming a death claim.

-When a life insurance policyholder dies, a lawyer, relative, beneficiary or related party fills out a death claim that is then sent to the insurance company that has issued the life insurance policy.
-From there, the life insurance company contacts the policy beneficiaries and confirms any necessary information required to make the payout (proof of identity, bank account information, etc.).
+When a life insurance policyholder dies, a lawyer, relative, primary beneficiary or related party fills out a death claim that is then sent to the insurance company that has issued the life insurance policy.
+From there, the life insurance company contacts the primary beneficiary and confirms any necessary information required to make the payout (proof of identity, bank account information, etc.).
 At that point, the life insurance payout is transferred as a lump sum to the beneficiary’s bank account — or divided among multiple beneficiaries as designated by the policyholder.

 There’s a lot you can do with a life insurance payout — which is why it’s important to choose the amount of life insurance coverage that is most likely to support the loved ones you leave behind.